Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Introduction

-In this brief review we will focus on this particular aspect of NS physics, namely the range of phenomena which can be probed utilizing the effect of changes in the configuration of NS using high precision measurements of pulses coming from a pulsar.
-We will begin in Section II with a discussion of salient features of the QCD phase diagram, specially the high baryon density regime.
-We will briefly discuss theoretical expectations of different phases in this regime.
-We will also connect with the experimental situation and discuss what parts of QCD phase diagram can be probed by the present and future relativistic heavy-ion collision experiments, and which regimes may remain out of reach of these terrestrial experiments, leading us towards cosmos, in particular to neutron stars.
-Section III will then be devoted to basic physics of neutron stars, including the superfluid phase in its interior as well as the possibility of exotic QCD phases in the inner core.
-There are excellent reviews on this subject (as well as on the subject matter of Section II, i.e. QCD phase diagram).
-We will only recollect essential parts of these discussions for self-completeness of the discussion here.
-Thus, we will also briefly discuss how recent gravitational wave detections have allowed the probe of NS interior properties.
-Section IV will be devoted to pulsars recalling the extreme accuracy of pulsar timing observations.
+Section \ref{sec:pulsars} will be devoted to pulsars recalling the extreme accuracy of pulsar timing observations.
 We will also recall here the first (indirect) detection of gravitational waves (GWs) by pulsar observations, as well as ongoing attempts of pulsar timing arrays for detection of ultra low frequency GWs.
-In Section V we will discuss various proposals from the literature for possible observational signatures of various phases in NS interiors.
+In Section \ref{sec:observ} we will discuss various proposals from the literature for possible observational signatures of various phases in NS interiors.
 Among these, glitches take a prominent role as well established signals for the existence of superfluid phase in NS interior.
 We will discuss here difficulty of this explanation in accounting for relatively recent observations of anti-glitches.
 We will also discuss various proposals for detection of the exotic color superconducting phases of QCD in NS interior.
 Here we will also point to a new possibility where possibly the highest observable baryon density phases could arise, that is in the matter undergoing collapse to a black hole.
 For example, for a stellar mass black hole, the Schwarzschild radius is about one third of the typical neutron star radius.
-Thus it is possible that baryon densities in matter collapsing to black hole may become about 20 times larger than that in a neutron star (depending on the density profile, also the density contrast will be smaller for a more massive black hole).
+Thus it is possible that baryon densities in matter collapsing to black hole may become about 20 times larger than that in a neutron star (depending on the density profile, also the density contrast will be smaller for a realistic, more massive, collapse to black hole).
 Certainly, it will only be transient, lasting only for tiny fractions of seconds, but still may allow observational signatures of novel QCD phase transition which can occur with typical local time scale of QCD, i.e. fm/c.